 “We help refugee families rebuild their lives for a brighter future.”

-Working Group: The HPRP “Working Group” of dedicated volunteers meets weekly to discuss major issues and projects.
+The Refugee Project “Working Group” of dedicated volunteers meets weekly to discuss major issues and projects.
 Members are responsible for decision-making related to major policy, training of new volunteers and volunteer assignments.
 Communication Coordinators who are part of the working group maintain our volunteer database, website, social media and email.
 Invited guests often attend working group meetings as do family mentors, new volunteers, partners and contributing specialists.

-Refugee Family Mentors: The HPRP organization revolves primarily around our refugee families.
+The Refugee Project organization revolves primarily around our refugee families.
 Each family sponsored by the HPRP has two to three volunteers assigned as its “Family Mentors.”
 All needed activities and services related to that individual family are arranged and coordinated by these primary Family Mentors.

 - Tutoring and Educational Enrichment